dstorrs/mfd_combat_simulator/README.md

 BuffAlliesDefense -- Same as BuffAlliesOffense except it increases their ToDefend instead of their ToHit.

-LinkedTo          -- each combatant can be linked to either 0 or 1 other combatant.
+LinkedTo          -- Each combatant can be linked to either 0 or 1 other combatant.
 A combatant dies if the person they are linked to dies.

-BodyguardFor      -- the name of a person that this combatant will die to defend.
+BodyguardFor      -- The name of a person that this combatant will die to defend.
 Attacks against that person will be diverted to this person instead.

 ## Example CSV File

   This file represents a flying dragon and three ninja mounted on him.

-    Name,     XP,     BonusXP, Wounds, BonusHP, BonusToHit, BonusToDefend, BuffNextNumAllies, BuffAlliesOffense, BuffAlliesDefense, LinkedTo, BodyguardFor
+    Name,     XP,     BonusXP, Wounds, BonusHP, BonusToHit, BonusToDefend, AOE, BuffNextNumAllies, BuffAlliesOffense, BuffAlliesDefense, LinkedTo, BodyguardFor
-    Dragon,  2000,   100,       0,      0,       0.1,        0,             2,                 0.2,               0,                         ,
+    Dragon,  2000,   100,       0,      0,       0.1,        0,             3,  2,                 0.2,               0,                         ,
-    Rider1,  1000,   10,        0,      1,       0.2,        0,             1,                 0.1,               0.7,               Dragon   , Dragon
+    Rider1,  1000,   10,        0,      1,       0.2,        0,             1,  1,                 0.1,               0.7,               Dragon   , Dragon
-    Rider2,  500,    77,        1,      0,       0,          0,             3,                 0.05,              0,                 Dragon   ,
+    Rider2,  500,    77,        1,      0,       0,          0,             1,  3,                 0.05,              0,                 Dragon   ,
-    Rider3,  1500,   0,         0,      0,       0,          0.2,           1,                 0.13,              0,                 Dragon   ,
+    Rider3,  1500,   0,         0,      0,       0,          0.2,           1,  1,                 0.13,              0,                 Dragon   ,

   You'll get the following:

-    Dragon:	HP(2), ToHit(40%), ToDefend(30%), Total XP (2100), Dice(3), Bodyguarding <no one>, Linked to <no one>
+    Dragon:	HP(2), ToHit(40%), ToDefend(30%), AOE (3), Total XP (2100), Dice(3), Bodyguarding <no one>, Linked to <no one>
-    Rider1:	HP(3), ToHit(70%), ToDefend(30%), Total XP (1010), Dice(2), Bodyguarding Dragon,    Linked to Dragon
+    Rider1:	HP(3), ToHit(70%), ToDefend(30%), AOE (1), Total XP (1010), Dice(2), Bodyguarding Dragon,    Linked to Dragon
-    Rider2:	HP(1), ToHit(60%), ToDefend(90%), Total XP (577),  Dice(1), Bodyguarding <no one>, Linked to Dragon
+    Rider2:	HP(1), ToHit(60%), ToDefend(90%), AOE (1), Total XP (577),  Dice(1), Bodyguarding <no one>, Linked to Dragon
-    Rider3:	HP(2), ToHit(35%), ToDefend(50%), Total XP (1500), Dice(2), Bodyguarding <no one>, Linked to Dragon
+    Rider3:	HP(2), ToHit(35%), ToDefend(50%), AOE (1), Total XP (1500), Dice(2), Bodyguarding <no one>, Linked to Dragon

+  Dragon will attack 3 enemies each round.

   If Dragon dies, so do Rider1, Rider2, and Rider3.
 (Because if the Dragon dies the others fall to their deaths.)

   Rider1 will throw himself in front of any attack against Dragon.
 Dragon cannot die until Rider1 dies.

   Note that Rider3's BuffNextNumAllies is larger than the number of combatants remaining.
 This is not an issue.